We will also check the last 5 years of your tenancy records. This includes your rent history, any issues of antisocial behaviour and references.

 7. Monitoring and review

 A lettings evaluation report will be produced after each new build scheme is fully occupied and handed over.
-The report will outline the key findings and lessons learnt from each scheme and demonstrate whether we have met the main objectives of the NBLP.
-A review of the NBLP will take place when an evaluation report shows that a review is required.
+The report will outline the key findings and lessons learnt from each scheme and demonstrate whether we have met the main objectives of the HALP.
+A review of the HALP will take place when an evaluation report shows that a review is required.

-All our new build homes will be provided at below market, affordable rents and will benefit from:
+All our new build homes will have affordable rents and depending on the scheme and property type, the new home may benefit from:

 Apply

-To apply for a new build council home, you will need to join the Leeds Homes register on the Leeds Homes website external link.
+To apply for a new build council home, you will need to join the Leeds Homes register on the Leeds Homes website.

 After you have registered, you can place a bid on the home you want to live in.